From the Employment Law Firm of Allred, Maroko & Goldberg

 $2.5 Million Settlement — A Group of Women Employees

-We represented numerous young women who were sexually harassed by the manager while applying for a job with a national chain.
+We represented numerous young women who were sexually harassed by a manager while applying for a job with a national chain.
 The company resolved our clients' claims after litigation commenced, prior to trial.

 $15 Million Settlement for Circuit City Employees

-In 2007, Circuit City terminated thousands of workers nationwide because they earned 51 cents or more above the established pay rate, they were then told they could reapply for jobs earning far less.
+In 2007, Circuit City terminated thousands of workers nationwide because they earned 51 cents or more above the established pay rate; they were then told they could reapply for jobs earning far less.
 We filed a class action suit on behalf of 217 former California employees contending that these layoffs discriminated against older employees who tended to be the higher wage earners, a violation of California law.
-The Los Angeles Superior Court agreed and approved a settlement of 15 million dollars.
+Los Angeles Superior Court agreed and approved a settlement of $15 million.